Home » Archives for rose

 Join us in our mission to bring history to life for all who visit our historic town.
 Apply now by sending your resume and cover letter to [email protected].

-DEADWOOD – Deadwood History’s Learn How to Snowshoe Youth Workshop will be held at the Days of ‘76 Museum on Saturday, January 4, 2025, from 10:00 a.m. to 12:00 p.m.
+DEADWOOD – Deadwood History’s Papermaking Youth Workshop will be held at the Days of ‘76 Museum on Saturday, April 12, 2025, from 10:00 a.m. to 12:00 p.m.
 The workshop is suggested for students in grades K-6.
 The program is free but reservations are required.
-Reserve your spot today by calling Deadwood History, Inc. (DHI) Education Director Tera Richards at 605-578-1657 or for more information.
+Reserve your spot today by calling Deadwood History, Inc. (DHI) Education Director Tera Richards at 605-578-1657.

-The workshop is co-sponsored by theDeadwood Historic Preservation Commission,Adams-Mastrovich Family Foundation, Deadwood History, Inc., Akrop Family Education Scholarship, Deadwood Chamber & Visitors Bureau, Monument Health Lead-Deadwood, and the Rocky Mountain Elk Foundation.
+The workshop is co-sponsored by theDeadwood Historic Preservation Commission,Adams-Mastrovich Family Foundation, Deadwood History, Inc., Akrop Family Education Scholarship, Black Hills Pioneer, Monument Health Lead-Deadwood, and the Rocky Mountain Elk Foundation.

 -30-